Vallinam: Production

-The film was earlier titled as Acham Thavir and planned with Arulnithi in the lead role, who later opted out.
-This film revolves around a basketball player and Nakul underwent special training to "ensure that he lived the role rather than act".

-Telugu actress Bindu Madhavi was initially signed to portray the lead female character.
-However, reports in November 2011 confirmed that she was dropped from the project since the director and the crew were not impressed with her performance.
-She was subsequently replaced film by a newcomer Mrudhula, while other reports during production claimed that Nakul had been replaced by Jai, although this proved untrue.
-Latest addition Marathi actor Atul Kulkarni is playing a crucial role in this film.
-Another Telugu actor Siddharth Jonnalagadda was selected to play another villain after Arivazhagan spotted him on one of the Life Before Wedding (2011) posters while scouting locations with Praveen Sattaru in Hyderabad.
+Vallinam is Arivazhagan's second directorial after Eeram (2009).
+K. M. Bhaskaran made his debut as cinematographer.
+V. Ravichandran of Aascar Films agreed to produce the film after Arivazhagan spent a year seeking producers.
+Nakul, the lead actor, underwent special training to portray the role of a basketball player, wanting to "live the character rather than to act".
+Bindu Madhavi was initially signed to portray the lead actress.
+However, she was dropped from the project since the director and the crew were not impressed with her performance.
+She was subsequently replaced film by a newcomer Mrudhula Bhaskar.
+Atul Kulkarni was cast as an antagonistic coach as Arivazhagan felt he had the perfect looks and physique required.
+Siddhu Jonnalagadda was selected to play another antagonist after Arivazhagan spotted him on a poster of Life Before Wedding (2011) while scouting locations with Praveen Sattaru in Hyderabad.

-During production, the makers of the film ran into crowd trouble with students attempting to get autographs from Nakul when he was preparing for the shoot, they were subsequently prevented in doing so from the crew of the film prompting a student protest.
-The team worked for 72 hours without break for a particular scene which was shot near the Chengalpet railway station.
+The film faced production delays due to various factors such as changes in weather and the makers' struggles to acquire permission to film in the desired locations.
+During production, the makers ran into crowd trouble with students attempting to get autographs from Nakul when he was preparing for the shoot, they were subsequently prevented in doing so from the crew of the film, prompting a student protest.
+The team worked for 72 hours continuously for an action scene which was shot on a train as the director wanted to "match the call sheets of the artists with the availability of the train".
+A set used for the climax cost ₹1.25 crore.
+The makers also imported a basketball court mat from the United States for ₹35 lakh.

 Soundtrack

-The soundtrack was composed by S. Thaman collaborating with Arivazhagan for second time.
-Kamal Haasan was said to be approached to sing a song in the film which proved false.
+The soundtrack was composed by Thaman S, and was launched on 11 March 2013.